 Michael Coleman FAICD, Council representative on the AICD Board

 Michael Coleman is a Chartered Accountant.
 He retired from KPMG in 2011 after a career that included 30 years as an audit partner and practice leader, having led both Audit and Risk Management & Regulation.
 Michael is a member of the Macquarie Group and Bank boards and chairs the Audit Committees.
 He was Chairman of ING Management Limited.

 An experienced director and Chairman, a pragmatic risk manager and an Audit Committee expert, Michael is currently Adjunct Professor, Australian School of Business, University of New South Wales; Deputy Chairman of the Financial Reporting Council; Chairman of Australian Institute of Company Directors Reporting Committee; Chairman of Planet Ark Environmental Foundation and a board member of Belvoir St Theatre Foundation.

 Peter Achterstraat AM FAICD, President

 Peter Achterstraat is the former Auditor General of NSW and a former Deputy Commissioner of Taxation with over 30 years’ experience in finance and governance.

-Peter currently has a Chairman role with a not-for-profit and a government advisory group.
+Peter is currently the Chairman of Bankstown Airport Ltd and the Chair of the Sydney Financial Forum.
+He is also the Chair and independent member of various Audit & Risk Committees.
 In 2006, he was inducted into the Australian National University College of Business and Economics' Hall of Fame.

 Peter is a Fellow of the Institute of Chartered Accountants in Australia, a Fellow of CPA Australia, and a Fellow of Governance Institute of Australia.
 Peter is an Adjunct Professor at the University of Sydney's Graduate School of Government and was awarded an Order of Australia in 2014 for his Financial Management and Governance roles.